Unity-Technologies/com.unity.toonshader/com.unity.toonshader/Documentation~/GettingStarted.md

 ### Adding luster to hair
-Still, the image may appear flat and lacking in three-dimensionality.
+You might still see the image  appear flat and lacking in three-dimensionality.
-[Highlight](Highlight.md) on hair makes the images more impressive.
+[Highlight](Highlight.md) on hair is common expression in anime production.
-[Angel Ring](AngelRing.md) or [Material Capture(MatCap)](MatCap.md) are more specialized for hair luster.
+[Angel Ring](AngelRing.md) and [Material Capture(MatCap)](MatCap.md) are more specialized for hair luster.
 This time, apply MatCap on the hair.
 Create another material, then set [MatCap map](MatCap.md#matcap-map) in it.

 | Applied MatCap Map to Hair |
 | --- |